 Change these parameters if you altered them above

-NOTE: Make sure teleport.example.com:443 points at a Teleport proxy which users can access.
+NOTE: Make sure teleport.example.com:443 points at a Teleport proxy that users can access.

-Load the user creation link to create a password and set up 2-factor authentication for the Teleport user via the web UI.
+Load the user creation link to create a password and set up multi-factor authentication for the Teleport user via the web UI.

 High Availability